jahangir842/kubernetes-notes/1-minikube-on-ubuntu.md

 🔎  Verifying Kubernetes components...
     ▪ Using image gcr.io/k8s-minikube/storage-provisioner:v5
-🌟  Enabled addons: storage-provisioner, default-storageclass 💡  kubectl not found.
-If you need it, try: 'minikube kubectl -- get pods -A' 🏄  Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default
+🌟  Enabled addons: storage-provisioner, default-storageclass 🏄  Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default

 ```